openAMRobot/OpenAMR/README.md

 ### License

 This project is licensed under the MIT License.
-For more info please check `LICENSE` file in the root directory with the following content:
+For more info please check `LICENSE` file in the root directory.